Digital X-Ray and Dental Imaging in New York with i-CAT Scans

 How can I find out more about I-CAT in-office CAT scanner, intraoral digital scanner, and virtual oral surgery planning?

-For more information on the i-CAT in-office CAT scanner, intraoral digital scanner, and virtual oral surgery planning, please contact Staten Island Oral & Maxillofacial Surgery to schedule an appointment with oral and maxillofacial surgeons David Hoffman, D.D.S., F.A.C.S., Lydia J. Lam, D.D.S., Steve Yusupov, D.D.S., M.D., and Mark Stein, D.D.S., M.D. at 718.226.1251.
+For more information on the i-CAT in-office CAT scanner, intraoral digital scanner, and virtual oral surgery planning, please contact Staten Island Oral & Maxillofacial Surgery to schedule an appointment with oral and maxillofacial surgeons David Hoffman, D.D.S., F.A.C.S., Lydia J. Lam, D.D.S., and Steve Yusupov, D.D.S., M.D. at 718.226.1251.